Photo-art by Steve Wing

 "I know," she said.
 "You'd probably have me out on the street selling my toes at so much a fondle, all the while playing Gaelic ditties on a mandolin."

 "I'll stand next to you, wearing a sandwich board, selling lessons in ancient Greek," I said.

 "Jesus Christ, can't you be practical?
 Even the Greek restaurant downtown is closing, and those are modern Greeks.
 If I have to let the world start fondling my tushy, we're through, buster."

 I held my skull in my lap as the two of us ate the noodles.
 Surprisingly, there was nothing gross, garish, or anatomically difficult about this moment.
-Bliss, too, seemed satisfied that she'd grabbed what was most important in my wavering life and could now do whatever seemed most sensible.
+Bliss, too, seemed satisfied she'd grabbed what was most important in my wavering life and could now do whatever seemed most sensible.

-Once again I consulted Carl Pekkanen, my Finnish anatomist.
+Again I consulted Carl Pekkanen, my Finnish anatomist.

 "How's the sex been?"
 Carl asked.
 "The unemployed often lose the toot in their noodle."